Originally Published: March 19, 1994 - Last Updated / Reviewed On: January 10, 2014

 - Try not to scratch.
 You may irritate the skin further.

 If these don't work and you find that the majority of the itching occurs during physical activity, you may have to dig a little deeper for the cause.
 If you notice that self-treatment doesn't bring relief within a few weeks, you may want to consider seeing a health care provider.
 Unexplained generalized itching can be a symptom of any number of serious disorders — so if you can't explain the itching and it won't quit with some of the above suggested changes, you need to make sure that it isn't a sign of underlying illness.
-Columbia students can contact Primary Care Medical Services and make an appointment online with Open Communicator.
+Columbia students can contact Medical Services (Morningside campus) or the Student Health Service (CUMC) and make an appointment with a health care provider.
 The likelihood is that your itchiness is only skin-deep — but if it doesn't go away with home remedies, there are a number of treatments your health care provider or dermatologist can suggest you try, from oral anti-histamines to phototherapy.
 Happy running!